 Earlier this year my sweetheart and I tied the knot.
 Jumped the broom.
 Got hitched.
 Reading the title of this post, one who is less alpha-aware might think that this is going to be about well-composted, aromatic herbs, what someone I know refers to as “Skunk Apples”.
 This is not the case.
-This is not about herbs, apples, or organized labour Unions.
+This is not about herbs, apples, or organized labor Unions.
 This is about marriage.

 Nothing about my bride, or myself, could be misconstrued as “traditional”.
 Perhaps once upon a time, but less so as we’ve matured and had our eyes opened to a number of things in this old world.